7 Pro Tips for Crispy Chicken Katsu: Crunchy & Delicious

 • 2 large eggs, beaten

-• 1 ½ cups panko breadcrumbs (Japanese-style breadcrumbs for maximum crunch)
+• 1 ½ cups panko breadcrumbs (Japanese-style breadcrumbs for maximum crunch) — see panko for origin and texture notes

 • 1 tsp kosher salt